cansik/realsense-processing/README.md

 **Intel RealSense for Procesing** is a port of the **[Intel RealSense](https://github.com/IntelRealSense/librealsense)** library for processing.
 With this library it is possible to use the Intel RealSense D400 camera series within processing.

-Supported Intel RealSense Version: [2.17.0](https://github.com/IntelRealSense/librealsense/releases/tag/v2.17.0)
+Supported Intel RealSense Version: [2.29.0](https://github.com/IntelRealSense/librealsense/releases/tag/v2.29.0)

 #### ![#f03c15](https://placehold.it/12/f03c15/000000?text=+) Important

-- Currently it is still under development.
+- Currently the library is still under development.
-- `Linux`, `MacOS` and `Windows` binaries are bundled in the [pre release v2.17.0.2](https://github.com/cansik/realsense-processing/releases/tag/v2.17.0.2).
+- `Linux`, `MacOS` and `Windows` binaries are bundled in the jar.
-- `Linux` binaries are huge [#3211](https://github.com/IntelRealSense/librealsense/issues/3211).
 - The library is not multithreaded, so there will be performance issues.
 - The proof of concept of this library can be found here: [proof-of-concept](https://github.com/cansik/realsense-processing/tree/master/proof-of-concept).